By Natalie Dymkowski

-LANSING — On average, female legislators in Michigan outraised their male counterparts in contributions to their own campaigns by more than $6,000 last year.
+On average, female legislators in Michigan outraised their male counterparts in 2017 contributions to their own campaigns by more than $6,000.

-That’s despite the fact that women may face more fundraising challenges than men, said A’Shanti Gholar, the political director of Emerge America, a national group in Washington, D.C., that encourages women to run for office.
+That’s despite the fact that women may face more fundraising challenges than men, said A’Shanti Gholar, political director of Emerge America, a national group that encourages women to run for office.

 “When a woman decides to run, she may have a harder time raising money,” Gohlar said.
 “And she is most likely going to have a deficit in fundraising.”

-Despite the hurdles, Gholar said that she’s unsurprised that Michigan’s female lawmakers were able to outraise men if they had the right tools and met the right criteria as candidates.
+Despite the hurdles, Gholar said that she is unsurprised that Michigan female lawmakers were able to outraise men if they had the right tools and met the right criteria as candidates.

-Hughes didn’t respond to repeated requests for an interview.
+Hughes did not respond to repeated requests for an interview.

-A smaller percentage of funding for women lawmakers comes from political action committees (PACs) than the proportion for male lawmakers, according to the analysis.
+A smaller percentage of funding for women lawmakers comes from political action committees than the proportion coming from those special interests raised by male lawmakers, according to the analysis.

 The analysis examined the records of 37 female and 109 male lawmakers.
-It found that 56 percent of the money raised by men came from PACs.
-At the same time, about 49 percent raised by women came from PACs.
+It found that 56 percent of the money raised by men came from the committees commonly known as PACs.
+At the same time, about 49 percent raised by women came from that source.

-The difference may have more to do with seniority than gender, said Mark Grebner, an East Lansing political consultant.
+The difference may have more to do with their seniority, said Mark Grebner, an East Lansing political consultant.

 “I think the biggest reason women don’t take as much PAC money right now is because right now there are no women who are in key leadership roles where they are controlling PAC fundraising, ” said Grebner, the founder of Practical Political Consulting.

-Two female lawmakers in leadership roles are House Democratic Floor leader Christine Greig, D-Farmington Hills, who raised $55,304, and Sen. Tonya Schuitmaker, R-Lawton, president pro tempore of the Senate,who raised $50,626.
+Two female lawmakers in leadership roles are State House Democratic Floor leader Christine Greig, D-Farmington Hills, who raised $55,304, and Sen. Tonya Schuitmaker, R-Lawton, President Pro Tempore of the Michigan State Senate, and raised $50,626.

-PAC contributions are to a large extent organized by people behind the scenes and not about backing candidates because they agree with them, Grebner said.
+PAC contributions are to a large extent organized by people behind the scenes and not about supporting a candidate because they agree with them, Grebner said.

 “PAC money, almost none of it, has anything to do with supporting a person just because they think he/she is doing a good job,” Grebner said.
 “People who control money, they are visibly moving money around and what you’re seeing is just the surface of it.”

-Despite the differential in PAC contributions, women raise more total funds on average than men, according to the analysis.
+Despite the differential in PAC contributions, women raise more total funds on average, according to the analysis.
 It may be because they have to work harder to get elected.

-Rep. Kristy Pagan, D-Canton, said she faced challenges when running because voters typically see men as political candidates and not women.
+State Rep. Kristy Pagan, D-Canton, said that she faced challenges when running because voters typically see men as political candidates and not women.
 That made it harder to raise money.

-Pagan said she had to campaign twice as hard as her male counterparts.
+She had to campaign twice as hard as her male counterparts, Pagan said.

-Running for office presented challenges because voters didn’t see her as a “traditional” candidate, she said.
-She had to make a compelling case to show them that she was serious.
+Running for office presented challenges because voters did not see her as a “traditional” candidate, she said.
+She had to make a compelling case to show them that she was serious and in the end.

 Now, Pagan says she hopes to help get money out of politics and focus on more important things.

-“I should be doing research on legislation or reading bills,” Pagan said.
+“I should be doing research on legislature or reading bills,” Pagan said.
 “But I also have to incorporate raising money for resources that I need just to stay in office.”